-You can use Street Story to report locations where you have gotten into a collision, or almost gotten into a collision (near-miss).
+You can use Street Story to give input about locations where you have gotten into a collision, or almost gotten into a collision (near-miss).
 You can also tell us about places you feel unsafe or places you love to travel through.

-Your reports will help community groups and agencies understand how to address safety concerns for pedestrians and bicyclists.
+Your input will help community groups and agencies understand how to address transportation safety concerns.
+Street Story information is anecdotal and qualitative.

 Funding for this program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.